sarahkor/doar-mail/README.md

 docker compose up --build
 ```
 ### step 3 - Browse:
-- go to http://localhost:8080 or http://localhost:3000 to browes the web app
+- To browes the web app go to http://localhost:8080 or http://localhost:3000
-- open /src/android_client folder in android stodiu and run on an emulator to run the android app
+- To browes the android app open /src/android_client folder in android studio and run on an emulator

+## Screenshots
+please visit [Frontend Features](https://github.com/meshybb/Create-our-Gmail/wiki/Frontend-Features) in wiki (or Frontend-Features.md under create-our-gmail/wiki) to see full usage guide and screenshots of the web and android app.

 ## Key Features